josundt/Durelia/README.md

 import {durelia} from "durelia-framework";
 import * as Bluebird from "bluebird";

+Bluebird.config({
+    warnings: { wForgottenReturn: false }
+});

 durelia.use
     .nativePromise(Bluebird);
 ```
-*Bluebird will actuall give some warnings in the console, for now
+*Durandal will cause Bluebird to show some unwanted warnings in the console, you
-I recommend using Q^1.4.1*
+should therefore configure Bluebird as described above.

 If you are using TypeScript typings e.g. from definitelyTyped for intellisense
 support, you may want to include a es6-promise typings file, and change the